andrerfcsantos/brainfuck-discord-bot/README.md

 * `exec [input] <program>` - Executes a brainfuck program

+* `encode <target_output>` - Creates a Brainfuck program that outputs the characters in the target output

 ## Examples

 ### Simple "Hello World"

 This is a short Hello World program.
-It's possible to include characters other than the ones from Brainfuck instructions, they will be ignored when running the program.
-Here that possibility is being used to insert a comment on the program.
-Note that if your program has spaces in it, please surround it with `"`.

 ![Brainfuck bot executing the a Hello World program](https://media.discordapp.net/attachments/246378961603526666/779766384975544360/discord_bot.png)